Rank one perturbations and Anderson-type Hamiltonians: Introduction

-In section \ref{s-prelims}, we review selected results from perturbation theory, and remind the reader of the definition of and a few facts about the Krein--Lifshits spectral shift function for rank one perturbations.
-Further, we explain Kolmogorov's 0-1 law, its meaning for Anderson-type Hamiltonians.
+In Section \ref{s-prelims} we review related results from perturbation theory.
+We introduce and remind the reader of a few facts about the Krein--Lifshits spectral shift function for rank one perturbations, and we review on Kolmogorov's 0-1 law as well as its implications for Anderson-type Hamiltonians.